-However, with today’s horrendous traffic conditions, you might want to consider a motorcycle or motorbike as your preferred choice of mobility.
+However, with the horrendous traffic conditions we usually experience in the Metro, you might want to consider a motorcycle or motorbike as your preferred choice of mobility.
 Here are some reasons why you would want to buy a motorcycle:

 Compared to cars, motorcycles are generally more economical in almost every way.
 They cost only a fraction of what most cars would cost.
 Scooters like the Honda Beat and the Yamaha Mio have small, fuel-efficient engines that can get you around town using very little fuel.
 Bigger, more expensive motorcycles like the Suzuki Raider, even with their higher-displacement engines, can still churn out more kilometers per liter than even the most economical cars.